 Flies with a usually slow buzzing flight during sunshine and is attracted to a range of flowers including thistles, knapweeds and scabious.

 Distribution: All over Britain, mainly coastal in Scotland.
 Medium-sized black moth with six red, occasionally yellow, spots.
 Frequents flowery grassland, woodland rides and sandhills.

-Sightings: Numerous on Little Orme during July & into August; also seen on Bryn Euryn but less frequently and not in any numbers
+Sightings locally: Numerous on Little Orme during July & into August; also seen on Bryn Euryn but less frequently and not in any great numbers

 Cinnabar Moth – Tyria jacobaeae